-- Resource Dependancies.
-Any dependancies on people who due to skills or subject matter expertise are critical to delivering this solution.
-The more critical they are for the delivery of your solution along with how “in demand” they are for other activities outside your solution will determine the risk.
+Resource Dependencies.
+Any dependencies on people who due to skills or subject matter expertise are critical to delivering this solution.
+The more critical they are for the delivery of your solution along with how "in demand" they are for other activities outside your solution will determine the risk.

 If you see something, say something